Article first published December 2010, updated March 2019

-Admit it – when timelines get short, or budgets are tight, often the first thing that goes out the window is the process of testing email campaigns.
-This time, we’re not talking about the repetitive testing that goes into making a design look consistent across Hotmail and Gmail, we’re talking about optimizing the results from your sends, such as maximizing your open rate with a proven subject line, or selecting a solid call to action.
+This isn’t in reference to the repetitive testing that goes into making a design look consistent across Outlook and Gmail, but in optimizing the results from your sends, such as maximizing your open rate with a proven subject line or selecting a solid call to action.

-Subject lines are by far the most popular element of an email design to test, for two reasons: a) designers are an indecisive lot, and b) it’s so very easy to do.
-But perhaps more importantly, the subject line has a big part in determining whether the email gets opened or not.
-And with more opens, you consequently get more clicks, too.
+Subject lines are the most popular element of an email design to test because it’s very easy to do and designers may have trouble deciding on what to use.
+More importantly, the subject line plays a big part in determining whether the email gets opened or not.
+And, with more opens, you’re likely to get more clicks.

-For example, in last month’s newsletter, we had two subject lines in mind, being:
+For example, in last month’s newsletter, we had two subject lines in mind:

-As we’re going to stick with the easy stuff in post, lets look at an example from earlier this year – an A/B split campaign that used two different calls to action (CTAs).
-Can you guess which one won?
+Here is an example from earlier this year—an A/B split campaign that used two different calls to action (CTAs).

 Both seemed like strong candidates, but the test results really set them apart:

 The reports estimated that Version A received an estimated 51% increase in clicks to the CTA as a result of being sent.
 That’s the difference a line can make!

 Another key suggestion from the post was to, “…test (product) images: these can produce a big lift and are easy to do.”